LLNL/RAJA/docs/sphinx/user_guide/feature/workgroup.rst

   using Allocator = std::allocator<char>;

-.. note:: * The allocator type must use template argument char.
+.. note:: * The allocator type must use template argument ``char``.
           * Allocators must provide memory that is accessible where it is used.
               * Ordered work order policies only require memory that is accessible where loop bodies are enqueued.
               * Unordered work order policies require memory that is accessible from both where the loop bodies are enqueued and from where the loop is executed based on the work execution policy.
-                  * For example when using cuda work exeution policies with cuda unordered work order policies pinned memory is a good choice because it is always accessible on the host and device.
+                  * For example when using cuda work exeution policies with CUDA unordered work order policies pinned memory is a good choice because it is always accessible on the host and device.